GiacomoMansi/groweggie/README.md

 ## How to use it

-You can use the bookfinder by visiting this link -----> https://groweggie.netlify.app
+You can use the recipe finder by visiting this link -----> https://groweggie.netlify.app

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change. <br>